umairsd/swift-monkey-interpreter/README.md

 Download this project.
 In Xcode, go to `File` -> `Open`, and open the root level directory for this repo.
 The entire project should open up in Xcode.

 ### Command Line
-Download this project, and from the root directly, here's the set of  commands to run the code or to run the test suite.
+Download this project.
+From the root  directory, run the following set of commands:

 ```shell
 # Start up the monkey REPL